JayH5/frombot-design-doc/assumptions.md

 * [`praekeltfoundation/docker-django-bootstrap`](https://github.com/praekeltfoundation/docker-django-bootstrap)
 * [`praekeltfoundation/docker-junebug`](https://github.com/praekeltfoundation/docker-junebug)

+Ideally, the Dockerfile repo accurately describes everything about the Docker image that is produced from it.
+Building the Docker image from the repo can be reproduced reliably.

 ## Continuous Integration
 We assume that Docker images will be built and pushed to a registry by some form of Continuous Integration (CI).
 In our case this is [Travis CI](https://travis-ci.org), but this system should apply to any _general-purpose_ CI service, such as [Semaphore](https://semaphoreci.com) or [CircleCI](https://circleci.com).